stephenkostas/apostrophe-documentation/tutorials/core-concepts/pages-and-navigation/page-templates.md

 In order for any new page template to load, you must add it to `app.js`.
 When you add a new page template to `app.js`, remember, you're not creating a new page: you're registering a page template that can be used to create new pages.

-### Example: Creating a New Page Template
+## Example: Creating a New Page Template

+Now let's apply all of this to create a new page template in `default.html`.

+### Create the Template

-To create a page template:
+First create the page template:

 1. Create new HTML file in `lib/modules/apostrophe-pages/views/pages/` named `default.html`.